earnestt1234/FED3_Viz/Manual.md

 - **I downloaded the executable but it won't run.**   Unfortunately, I am fairly unaware of the exact system requirements for FED3 Viz (it was built with `PyInstaller`, which is largely a black box to me).
 If on Windows, one thing you can try is running the `.exe` from the command line (`cd` into the directory and then enter `fed3viz.exe`).
 This will leave the console open and may provide an error message which can be shared.
 On Mac, the Terminal can similarly be inspected.

   If the error persists, I would instead recommend trying to run FED3 Viz from the Python script (Method 2 of the Installation instructions).
 This is more likely to be troubleshooted successfully.

+- **The program slows down, doesn't respond, or crashes.**  The two major times I have experienced slowdown are when many FED files are loaded in one go (especially with long files) or when a plot is created with many devices shown as separate curves.
+In my experience, the program will recover and finish the loading/plotting after a few seconds.
+To avoid these issues, I'd recommend selecting 10 or less devices when loading (i.e. per push of the Load Button) or plotting devices.
+If the problems on your device result in frequent crashes or persistent slow downs, even when using small amounts of data, please report this.
+I have taken a relatively minimal approach to optimizing speed, and there may be ways to improve.

 - **I can't load some of my FED data, or I can load but some plots don't work**.
 The most likely cause is that you have a previous version of FED output data, or that there have been edits to raw data.
 FED3 Viz tries to handle old formats of the data, but there may be cases which cannot be caught.
 Some examples of current data are included on GitHub in the `example_data` folder.
 You can compare your data to these to see if there might be any obvious differences; you can also test that the example data load correctly.
 Please share any specific issues on GitHub.

+- **One of the plots I made looks weird.**  By "looks weird" I mean things like broken lines, empty areas of the plot, lines during off periods, smooshed axes text, or completely empty plots.
+"Issues" like this may occur given some specific cases of data; I put issues in quotes because some peculiarities may actually accurately reflect the data (say if they have missing values or are temporally distant from each other).
+Hopefully, this manual can give you an intuition of the processing that goes into creating a specific plot.

+  On the other hand, if "looks weird" means you think the plot isn't actually representing the data, or the plot doesn't match one you have created, this could reflect a code error, or an unclear description of what the plots are doing.
+Regardless of what "looks weird" means, I would be happy discuss and sort out any specific cases.

 - **I'm seeing errors & warning when starting up or running the program.**  Some of these are to be expected, and you shouldn't worry about them if the program continues to work as expected.
 If there are functional issues, please report these errors.